PowderLinux/LXDE-Start-Menu/README.md

 # LXDE-Start-Menu
 Start menu buttons for Lubuntu and other LXDE distros.

-Icons to use as a 'Start'/'Menu' button for Lubuntu/LXDE desktops.
+Add eye candy to your Lubuntu/LXDE desktops!

 Info: